I Drink Wine: Background

 Adele began working on her fourth studio album in 2018.
 She filed for divorce from her husband, Simon Konecki, in September 2019, which inspired the album.
 Adele undertook therapy sessions after experiencing anxiety.
 The years following the divorce plagued her, especially due to the effect it had on her son.
 Adele decided to have regular conversations with him, which she recorded following advice from her therapist.
 These conversations inspired her to return to the studio, and the album took shape as a body of work that would explain to her son why she left his father.
 Adele released "Easy on Me" as the lead single from the album, entitled 30, on 14 October 2021.

 Adele co-wrote the song "I Drink Wine" with its producer Greg Kurstin, who had produced three songs for her third studio album, 25 (2015) – "Hello", "Million Years Ago", and "Water Under the Bridge".
 She viewed "I Drink Wine" as reminiscent of the work of Elton John and Bernie Taupin and wrote it for herself and a friend during a time when she was taking things too personally.
 The song's lyrics were Adele's attempt to explain why she needed to mature to be more available in their friendship.
+Its first verse was inspired by an emotional six-hour conversation she had with James Corden while returning home from a shared family trip, in which he expressed being overpowered by "work stuff and the internet, and all those things".
 Originally 15 minutes long, the song was shortened upon her label's request: "Listen, everyone loves you, but no one's playing a 15-minute song on radio."
 Adele included a recording about moments of diffidence and a conversation about her remorse and relationship with remembrance in the final version, which a different friend had suggested she record.